jupyterlab/jupyterlab/docs/xkcd_extension_tutorial.md

 jupyter lab build
 ```

-Note: The build steps may show errors about `node-gyp` and `canvas` that look scary but are harmless.

 If all goes well, the last bunch of messages you should see in your terminal should look something like the following:

 ```